PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 };
 ```

-I am not going to focus on form validation with **Zod** since we already covered this in previous sections.
-And can be a great extra challenge for you to explore on your own.
+I will not focus on form validation with **Zod** since we already covered this in previous sections.
+It can be a great extra challenge for you to explore independently.

-But we are going to import our **StrapiErrors** component and handle those.
+But we will import our **StrapiErrors** component and handle those.

 ```jsx
 import { StrapiErrors } from "@/components/custom/StrapiErrors";
 ```

-Before using the `useFormState` like we did in previous sections, let's tale a look how we can bind additional data that we would like to pass to our server actions.
+Before using the `useFormState` as we did in previous sections, let's look at how we can bind additional data that we would like to pass to our server actions.

 Add the following line of code.